Facebook Skip to main content

 Class 10: December 8 Going Beyond a Class Concept EIP and EIC Alum: Rob Sinclair and Austin Hirsh (2050 Company)

-Learn More: Prototype Funding Application
+Prototype Funding Application

 Open to registered students attending WA colleges or universities.

-Learn more: Virtual Prototype Funding Info Session (optional)
+Learn more: Prototype Funding Info Sessions (optional)

 Student teams are invited to apply for funds that can be used to: